scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

   view.ResetCamera()
   view.StillRender()

-Note in this example various references to proxies.
+Note in this example the various references to proxies.
 A *proxy* here refers to the proxy programming design pattern where one object provides an interface to another object.
 Proxies are central within ParaView.
 ParaView can be run in several different client/server